-Cities, towns, counties, rural fire districts, fire service areas, and other fire protection organizations are responsible for requesting state support through the jurisdiction's County Fire Warden and/or emergency management agency when an incident exceeds local capabilities.
-The Montana State University - Fire Services Training School FSTS has developed a guidebook for coordinating fire mutual aid resources.
+Cities, towns, counties, rural fire districts, fire service areas, and other fire protection organizations are responsible for requesting state support through the jurisdiction's Fire Warden and/or emergency management agency when an incident exceeds local capabilities.

 Responsibility for situation assessment and determination of resource needs are ascertained primarily through the local or tribal incident management system.
 Shortages of resources are adjudicated at the lowest jurisdictional level.
 Many firefighting agencies provide additional functions such as emergency medical services, technical rescue, and hazardous materials response.
 Local and tribal law enforcement offices coordinate with the local or on-site Incident Commander within the disaster area to determine evacuation areas, roadblocks, and access control points.